-We all know in a very general sense that better sleep means feeling healthier and better rested.
+We all know better sleep means feeling healthier and better rested.
 But sometimes it’s easy to lose track of what exactly that means.
-In this piece we’ll go over a little bit about what sleep truly does for you, and how you can go about improving your sleep habits.
+In this, we’ll go over a bit about what sleep truly does for you, and how you can go about improving your sleep habits.

-- Physical Health – It goes without saying that your physical health is linked to your happiness.
-If you don’t feel well, you won’t be at your happiness; if you’re self-conscious about your weight, you’ll likely feel anxious or lack confidence in other areas.
-And if you’re experiencing specific pain from inflammation or something of the like, you’re liable to be preoccupied on an everyday basis.
-Sleep can help with all of these issues.
-Regarding inflammation, it’s actually been shown that sleep leads to a lower level of proteins that are responsible for the problem.
-As for weight, sleep isn’t necessarily known to affect actual weight loss, but rather where it comes from.
+Regarding inflammation, experts have shown sleep leads to a lower level of proteins responsible for the problem.
+As for weight, sleep isn’t known to affect actual weight loss, but where it comes from.
 Inadequate sleep can lead to a reduction in muscle mass, whereas proper sleep leads to fat burning.

-- Stress – In some ways, stress is related to the other categories in which sleep can benefit you.
-For instance, we just mentioned feelings of anxiety or a loss of confidence related to weight loss issues, which can be solved in part by sleep.
-But even in a more general sense, we know that adequate, deep sleep relieves stress (and, in turn, blood pressure).
+In some ways, we relate stress to the other categories in which sleep can benefit you.
+For instance, we could ease our feelings of anxiety or low self-confidence in part through sleep.
+But even in a more general sense, we know adequate, deep sleep relieves stress and lowers blood pressure to optimal levels.

 Here’s a great resource page on the health benefits of sleep: Why Sleep Matters?